shakti230/Project2018/README.md

 *Figure 10*

+### Analysis 6
-#### Analysis 6 - Use the describe function to describe each class individually
+Use the describe function to describe each class individually.

 - See project repository for python code used to run this output.